Paul-Dempsey/pachde-hc-one/README.md

 ## Acknowledgements

 Special thanks to Lippold Haken (and the Haken Audio team), for creating the Continuum.
-Lippold personally has provided generous support by sharing technical details that make this software possible.
+Lippold personally has provided generous support by sharing internal technical details that make this software possible.

+Special thanks to Richard Kram for stellar beta feedback and encouragement.

 Beta testers are critical for success and covering the scenarios and hardware out there, and help me fill in the gaps on useful scenarios.

-Special thanks to these early adopters:
+Special thanks to other early adopters who reported issues and moral support, including: António Machado, Justus Noll.

-- Richard Kram
-- António Machado
-- Justus Noll

 Let me know how it's going for you, even if you haven't found any issues.